-- \\ Prior to taking IET105, students should have basic computer literacy in Windows and at least one Windows application. - + Students must attain a minimum grade of "C" in all courses with a '+' to progress in the program and to graduate.
+- Prior to taking IET105, students should have basic computer literacy in Windows and at least one Windows application. - Students must attain a minimum grade of "C" in all courses with a '+' to progress in the program and to graduate.

-Related Trades Certificate Industrial Electrical
+Industrial Electrical

-This program will focus on learning experiences for the student that will prepare he or she with the technical skills to work in the Industrial Electrical field in positions such as Industrial Electrician, Electrical Technician, Industrial Controls Technician, or Maintenance Technician.
+This program will focus on learning experiences for the student that will prepare him or her with the technical skills to work in the Industrial Electrical field in positions such as Industrial Electrician, Electrical Technician, Industrial Controls Technician, or Maintenance Technician.
 All of these courses apply toward the comparable associate degree.